Rockmills

 The flour mills was the scene of a sharp fight during the Whiteboy risings, when it was attacked to capture the money kept on hands for the purchase of wheat.
 The assailants were repulsed with the loss of seven lives.

-A freestanding three-stage tower and spire exists, built 1812.
-It is the former west end of St Nathlash Church of Ireland, the rest of building demolished 1889.
+A freestanding three-stage tower and spire exists, built in 1812.
+It is the former west end of St Nathlash Church of Ireland, the rest of the building was demolished in 1889.

 Transport

 Local Link route 245C serves Rockmills several times a day Mondays to Saturdays inclusive linking it to Fermoy, Mitchelstown, Kildorrery and Glanworth.